crazyyy/wp-framework/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 8.1.3 =
+*Release Date - March 26, 2025*

+* added: exclude private BuddyBoss media from Easy IO with page:buddyboss exclusion
+* changed: WebP Only mode no longer requires Force Re-optimize for already optimized images
+* fixed: Easy IO rewriting some URLs when full page exclusions are used
+* fixed: WebP rewriters alter PNG URLs when PNG to WebP conversion is unavailable
+* fixed: regression in compatibility with plugins that recreate images via WP_Image_Editor
+* fixed: previous fix to avoid translation notices caused errors with other plugins calling background processes earlier than 'init'

 = 8.1.2 =
 *Release Date - March 6, 2025*